pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "It appears the lower tier of this society is being manipulated through sex and advanced technology by a hidden ruling class.
 Sound familiar?"
 --Rick, *Rick and Morty*

+"Well it's your world now.
+Have fun with empowerment.
+It seems to make everyone that gets it really happy."
+--Rick

+<a class="anchor" id="rilke"></a>
 "Let everything happen to you
 Beauty and terror
 Just keep going